farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 > **Note:**
 > What he describes here to me is the [Kanban board][9] that everyone uses where CONWIP is a WIP limit.
 > I see my QA team working on features as a made to order process because like a custom kitchen, no two were the same.
-> That said, some of the internal processes were treated as made to stock.
+> That said, some of the internal processes were treated as made to stock with git as the inventory management system.
 >
 > I tried to set strict WIP limits, basically one feature per person and at most 1 production issue at any time.
 > However we spent quite a bit of time waiting for information on the prod issues so then we had to increase those WIP limits.